skramm/spaghetti/docs/spaghetti_inner_events.md

 - "If state X has been activated 5 times, then switch to state Y instead of state Z"
 - "if some class member variable has value 10, then, when on state X, we want to switch to state Y instead of having a timeout leading to state Z"

-This is implemented in Spaghetti by using so-called "inner-events", as opposed to other events, that are called "hardware events".
+This is implemented in Spaghetti by using so-called "inner-events", as opposed to other events, that are called "external events".
 These latter ones are triggered by the user code: when they occur, the user code must call the member function ```processEvent()``` and thats it.
 The state switches to the next one and all the actions associated with that state are done: callback is executed, timeout (if any) is launched, ...